tj-django/django-migration-fixer/README.md

 ## Problem

-Maintain a linear migration history when conflicts occur due to change made with different versions of the default branch.
+Maintain a linear migration history when conflicts occur due to changes made with different versions of the default branch.

 #### Example